EmiLzLz/seriesSearcher/README.md

 # TV Series searcher

-a React project that allows users to access information on numerous series, including summaries, statuses, ratings, networks, and more.
+A React project that allows users to access information on numerous series, including summaries, statuses, ratings, networks, and more.

 ## Tech Stack

-**Client:** React, TailwindCSS Vite
+**Client:** React, TailwindCSS, Vite